(m,n)-Semirings and a Generalized Fault Tolerance Algebra of Systems

+Crombez~\cite{Crombez1972} in 1972 generalized rings and named it as $(m,n)$-rings.
+It was further studied by Crombez and Timm~\cite{CrombezTimm1972}, Leeson and Butson~\cite{LeesonBut1980, leesonbutson1980} and by Dudek~\cite{Dudek1981}.
+Recently the generalization of algebraic structures is studied by Davvaz, Dudek, Vougiouklis and Mirvakili ~\cite{davvazdudekvoug2009,davvazdudekmir2009}.

 In this paper, we first define the $(m,n)$-semiring \((\mathcal{R},f,g)\) (which is a generalization of the ordinary semiring \((\mathcal{R},+,\times)\), where \(\mathcal{R}\) is a set with binary operations $+$ and $\times$), using $f$ and $g$ which are $m$-ary and $n$-ary operations respectively.
-We propose identity elements, multiplicatively absorbing elements, idempotents, homomorphism, subsemiring, center, $i$-center and ideals, of the $(m,n)$-semiring.
+We propose identity elements, multiplicatively absorbing elements, idempotents, and homomorphisms for $(m,n)$-semirings.
 We also briefly touch on zero-divisor free, zero-sum free, additively cancellative, and multiplicatively cancellative $(m,n)$-semirings, and the congruence relation on $(m,n)$-semirings.
-In Section~\ref{partial_ordering} we use the fact that each system consists of components or sub-systems, the fault tolerance behaviour of the system depends on each of the components or sub-systems that constitute the system.
+In Section~\ref{partial_ordering} we use the facts that each system consists of components or sub-systems, and that the fault tolerance behavior of the system depends on each of the components or sub-systems that constitute the system.
 A system may itself be a module or part of a larger system, so that its fault-tolerance affects that of the whole system of which it is a part.
-We analyze the fault tolerance of a system as a function of its composition, extending the earlier work of Rao~\cite{SRaoAlgeb2008}. \eat{We use $m$-ary and $n$-ary semigroups~\cite{dudek2001} to algebraically represent the fault tolerance behaviour of systems in Section~\ref{prelim}.}Section~\ref{prelim} describes the notations used and the general conventions followed.
+We analyze the fault tolerance of a system given its composition, extending earlier work of Rao~\cite{SRaoAlgeb2008}.
+Section~\ref{prelim} describes the notations used and the general conventions followed.

-Section~\ref{sem_sec} deals with the definition and properties of $(m,n)$-semiring.
-In Section~\ref{partial_ordering} we extend the results of Rao~\cite{SRaoAlgeb2008} using partially ordered $(m,n)$-semiring.
-A class of systems is algebraically represented by an $(m,n)$-semiring, and the fault tolerance behaviour of two systems is compared using partially ordered $(m,n)$-semiring.
+Section~\ref{sem_sec} deals with the definition and properties of $(m,n)$-semirings.
+In Section~\ref{partial_ordering} we extend the results of Rao~\cite{SRaoAlgeb2008} using a partial ordering on the $(m,n)$-semiring of systems: class of systems is algebraically represented by an $(m,n)$-semiring, and the fault tolerance behavior of two systems is compared using partially ordered $(m,n)$-semiring.